balfieri/aviation/README.md

 * portaudio
 * airplay2-receiver

-## Applying Artificial Intelligence to Predicting Accidents
+## Applying Artificial Intelligence to Predicting and Preventing Accidents

 There are tens of thousands of NTSB reports on plane crashes.
-I have written a script to download them all.
+I have downloaded all of them in text format.

-What I'd like to do is train a neural network to predict outcomes based on projects flight conditions and decisions by pilots.
+I'd like to train a neural network to predict outcomes based on flight conditions and decisions by pilots.
 Initially, just try to predict what kind of accident occurs using the data in the report.
+And possibly gain a litle deeper insight into the causes.

-Ultimately, we'd like to be able to take in all kinds of data from preflight planning as well as realtime systems monitoring and predict the pilot's chances of having an accident at any given moment.
-By doing stealth monitoring of systems and adjustments made by pilots, we may be able to learn to predict courses of action that pilots should take to correct issues in realtime, and then suggest them.
+Ultimately, we'd like to be able to take in all kinds of data from preflight planning as well as realtime aircraft systems monitoring and predict the pilot's chances of having an accident at any given moment.
+By doing stealth monitoring of systems and adjustments made by pilots, we may be able to learn to predict courses of action that pilots should take to correct issues in realtime, and then suggest them for subsequent flights.

-The key here is to do the data gathering in a way that does not distract any pilot.
+Initially the data gathering would be done in a way that does not distract any pilot.

 Software used:
-* probably colab.google.com which is a Python notebook environment that makes deep learning easy and provides a farm of GPUs to crunch the neural net training
+* probably colab.google.com which is a Python notebook environment that makes deep learning easy and provides a farm of GPUs to crunch the neural net training (btw, Python notebooks such as this are great for many other uses such as drawing graphs)